Last Updated on October 1, 2020 by Creative Parenting

 But the thing is…

-So here are a few tips to manage our “new normal.”
+So here are a few tips to manage your “new normal.”

-The #1 thing that is frustrating about the current situation for parents trying to work from home – with their kids at home too- is there simply isn’t time like there used to be for routine tasks.
+The #1 thing that is frustrating about the current situation for parents trying to work from home – with their kids there too- is there isn’t time like there used to be for routine tasks.

 First, figure out what errands and outings you can absolutely do without.
-In many places, the recommendation is to stay at home.
+In many places, the recommendation is to stay at home when at all possible.
 So you gotta figure out how to be as efficient as possible.

 By reducing your short term need for outings and errands, you’ll free up time in your day for work and the kids.

-If you’re in a city that offers delivery services for groceries, you can use that option (and tip well!).
+If you’re in a city that offers delivery services for groceries, give that a try.

-Or if delivery isn’t available, you can at least use the pickup option more and more companies are offering.
+If delivery isn’t available, you can at least use the pickup option more and more companies like Walmart are offering.

 For every errand you don’t have to go on, that’ll be more time you can have in your day for other tasks.